 We’ve been working with Globe WHV Travel Insurance since 2005 because this is one provider that offers great coverage for a great price:

-- They offer a flexible claim process—healthcare professionals can support your claim the way they prefer, no need to fill out complicated forms.
+• They offer a flexible claims process—healthcare professionals can support your claim the way they prefer, with no need to fill out complicated forms.

-- They also offer virtual medical consultations (with generalists and specialists).
-Learn more
+• They can offer virtual medical consultations (with generalists and specialists).

-- Globe WHV support staff is available on our discussion forum or by direct message to answer all your questions.
+• Globe WHV support staff is available on our discussion forum or by phone and email to answer all your questions.

 Step 5 – Proof of sufficient funds

 Depending on your permit and immigration status in Canada, you may have to prove that you have sufficient funds to cover your expenses.
-IEC permit holders (Working Holiday, Young Professionals or Co-op) must be able to prove that they have at least CA$2,500 in their bank account (or equivalent amount in local currency).
-Your proof of funds can be a bank statement from your home bank or, if you pre-opened a bank account in Canada remotely, a Canadian bank statement.
-The statement must date from within the last week.
+IEC permit holders (Working Holiday, Young Professionals or International Co-op) must be able to prove that they have at least CA$2,500 in their bank account (or the equivalent amount in local currency).
+Your proof of funds can be a bank statement or a screenshot of your bank account.
+The statement or screenshot must be dated from within the last seven days and written in English or French (get a translation if required).

-IEC permit holders going to Canada on a one-way ticket must show proof of additional savings to make sure they’ll be able to afford their ticket back home.
+IEC permit holders going to Canada on a one-way ticket must show proof of additional funds to prove you can afford a ticket back home at the end of your stay.
 An amount equivalent to what you paid for your arrival ticket should do the trick.

 Step 6 – Other possible documents

-If you had a health examination for your application, remember that you must arrive in Canada within the 12 months following your exam for the results to be valid.
-If you plan to arrive more than 12 months later, you will need to do another health examination and present the new results to the border service agent.
+If you had a medical examination for your application, remember that you must arrive in Canada within the 12 months following your exam for the results to be valid.
+If you plan to arrive more than 12 months later, you will need to take another health examination and present the new results to the border services officer.
 Otherwise, it will be indicated on your work permit that you are not authorized to work in hospitals or with children.

-If you did not have a health examination for your application but have changed your mind since then and would like to work in a hospital or with children, you can simply book an appointment (with an approved physician) before your departure to Canada and present the results upon arrival to the border service agent.
+If you did not have a health examination for your application but have changed your mind since then and would like to work in healthcare or with children, you should book an appointment (with an approved physician) before your departure to Canada and present the results upon arrival.

 Step 7 – Housing for the start of your trip

 To find housing for the start of your trip, you may consider a hotel, an Airbnb, or a youth hostel.
-Don’t forget Booking.com or especially Hostelworld, which allows you to compare hostels and see ratings from other travellers.
+Don’t forget Booking.com or Hostelworld.
+Hostelworld is especially good, as it allows you to chat with other travellers staying at your chosen hostel.

 Step 8 – Travelling with a partner or children

-The spouse or common-law partner Working Holiday Visa holder can enter Canada with an eTA or a visitor visa, depending on his or her nationality.
-Check the Entry requirements by country or territory to know which applies.
+The spouse or common-law partner of a Working Holiday permit holder can enter Canada with an eTA or a visitor visa, depending on their nationality.
+Check the Entry requirements by country or territory to know which one applies to you.
 Spouses and partners do not have work authorization in Canada.

-Note, however, that spouses or common-law partners of Working Holiday Visa holders may be eligible to apply for an open work permit once the Working Holiday Visa holder finds a job.
-However, we advise for the job contract to be for at least 6 months, and for the spouse or partner to wait until the third pay slip before applying for a work permit.
+Note, however, that spouses or common-law partners of Working Holiday permit holders may be eligible to apply for an open work permit if the Working Holiday permit holder finds an eligible job.
+However, there are strict eligibility requirements, so this is not an option for most spouses of Working Holiday permit holders.

-The spouse or common-law partner of a Young Professional or Student can enter Canada with an eTA or a visitor visa, depending on his or her nationality.
+The spouse or common-law partner of a Young Professional or student can enter Canada with an eTA or a visitor visa, depending on their nationality.
 Check the Entry requirements by country or territory to know which applies.
-Upon arrival, the spouse or partner should be able to request an open work permit with the immigration agent.
-Have all your documents ready to prove that you are spouses or common-law partners.
+Spouse/partners of certain study permit holders can apply for an open work permit online.

 Travelling with children

-Grade 1 can start at 5 or 6 years old, parents should check with the province or territory after they settle in.
-Children who must attend school will be authorized to study without a study permit if they have a visitor record or a Canadian entry stamp on his or her passport.
+Grade 1 can start at 5 or 6 years old, so parents should check with their specific province or territory after they have settled in.
+Children who must attend school will be authorized to study without a study permit if they have a visitor record.

 Step 9 – Cash, cards, and money transfers